National Academy of Sciences of Ukraine: Administration

-The highest body of self-government of the National Academy of Sciences of Ukraine is its General Assembly (Загальні збори, Zahalni zbory) that consists of full members (academicians) and corresponding members.
+The highest body of self-government of the National Academy of Sciences of Ukraine is its General Assembly (Загальні збори, Zahalni zbory), which consists of full members (academicians) and corresponding members.
 Except for issues relating to election of full members, corresponding members and foreign members of the Academy, at the General Assembly sessions take part with the right of decisive vote scientists who were delegated by work collective of the Academy's scientific institutions and with the right of advisory vote foreign members, directors of the Academy's scientific institutions, and representatives of scientific community.

-In period between the General Assembly sessions the Academy's activities are being administered (supervised) by the National Academy of Sciences of Ukraine Presidium which is elected by General Assembly on the term of 5 years.
-The NASU Presidium that was lastly elected in April 2015 consists of 32 persons including president, 5 vice-presidents, Chief Scientific Secretary, 14 department secretaries-academicians, 11 other members.
+In period between the General Assembly sessions, the Academy's activities are administered (supervised) by the National Academy of Sciences of Ukraine Presidium which is elected by the General Assembly to a term of five years.
+The NASU Presidium that was last elected in April 2015 consists of 32 persons including a president, five vice-presidents, Chief Scientific Secretary, 14 department secretaries-academicians, and 11 other members.
 In the Presidium's sessions take part with the right of advisory vote 5 acting Presidium members and 14 NASU Presidium advisers.
 The presidium meets in the former building of Countess Levashova that the Academy owns since its establishment in 1918.
 The presidium also directs operations of the Academy's publishing institutions as well as some selected science and other institutions among which are own exposition center, Grand Conference Hall, etc.

 In the NASU function 3 sections with 14 departments within them.
 There also are 6 regional science centers in various regions of the country, which have dual subordination also to the Ministry of Education and Science of Ukraine.
 The basic elements of the NASU's structure are scientific research institutes and other scientific institutions such as observatories, botanic gardens, arboreta, nature preserves, libraries, museums, other.
 In 2006 the Academy accounted for 43,613 employees including 16,813 researchers; among them, 2,493 with degree of Doctor of Sciences and 7,996 with degree of Candidate of Sciences.

 The NASU is responsible for over 90% of all discoveries made in Ukraine, including the transmutation of lithium into helium, the production of heavy water, and the development of a 3-D radar that operates in the decimeter range.